Charlton Heston: 1968–1976: Established star

-1970s action star

-In 1971, he starred in the post-apocalyptic science-fiction film The Omega Man, which has received mixed critical reviews but was popular.
-During this time he became a gun rights advocate.
+In 1971, he starred in the post-apocalyptic science-fiction film The Omega Man, which has received mixed critical reviews, but was popular, and has become a cult film in the years since release.
+It was also during this time he became a gun rights advocate.
 In 1972, Heston made his directorial debut and starred as Mark Antony in an adaptation of the William Shakespeare play he had performed earlier in his theater career, Antony and Cleopatra.
 Hildegarde Neil was Cleopatra and English actor Eric Porter was Ahenobarbus.
 After receiving scathing reviews, the film was never released to theaters and is rarely seen on television.

 His next film, Skyjacked (1972) was a hit.
 However The Call of the Wild (1972) was a flop, one of Heston's least favorite films.
-He quickly recovered with a string of hits: Soylent Green (1973), another science fiction story; The Three Musketeers (1973), playing Cardinal Richelieu in an all-star cast; Earthquake (1974), a disaster film; Airport 1975 (1974), another disaster film; Midway (1976) a war film.
+He quickly recovered with a string of box office hits: Soylent Green (1973), another dystopian science fiction film that has since achieved cult status; The Three Musketeers (1973), playing Cardinal Richelieu as part an all-star cast ensemble; two back-to-back disaster films, the hugely successful Earthquake (1974), and Airport 1975 (1974), also a success; and Midway (1976) a war film, also a box office hit.

+1977–2000: Later film roles

-Heston's good run at the box office ended with Two-Minute Warning (1976), a disaster film, and The Last Hard Men (1976), a Western.
-He played King Henry VIII for The Prince and the Pauper (1977), from the Musketeers team, then starred in a disaster film, Gray Lady Down (1978).
+Heston's long run as a box office draw effectively ended with Two-Minute Warning (1976), a suspense film, and The Last Hard Men (1976), a Western.
+He played King Henry VIII for The Prince and the Pauper (1977) from the Musketeers team, then starred in a disaster-suspense film Gray Lady Down (1978).
 Heston was in a Western written by his son, The Mountain Men (1980), and a horror film, The Awakening (1980).
-He made his second film as a director Mother Lode (1982) also written by his son; it was a commercial disappointment.
+He made his second film as a director, Mother Lode (1982), also written by his son, and it was a commercial disappointment.